spring-guides/tut-spring-security-and-angular-js/single/README.md

 In this article we continue [our discussion][first] of how to use [Spring Security](http://projects.spring.io/spring-security) with [Angular JS](http://angularjs.org) in a "single page application".
 Here we show how to use Angular JS to authenticate a user via a form and fetch a secure resource to render in the UI.
 This is the second in a series of articles, and you can catch up on the basic building blocks of the application or build it from scratch by reading the [first article][first], or you can just go straight to the [source code in Github](https://github.com/dsyer/spring-security-angular/tree/master/single).
 In the first article we built a simple application that used HTTP Basic authentication to protect the backend resources.
 In this one we add a login form, give the user some control over whether to authenticate or not, and fix the issues with the first iteration (principally lack of CSRF protection).

+> Reminder: if you are working through this article with the sample application, be sure to clear your browser cache of
+> cookies and HTTP Basic credentials.
+In Chrome the best way to do that for a single server is to open a new incognito
+> window.

 [first]: http://spring.io/blog/1903-spring-and-angular-js-a-secure-single-page-application (First Article in the Series)

 ## Add Navigation to the Home Page